 The food he orders is very dry; the dessert he orders is a bacon and chocolate pizza which is unappetizing.

 Chef Brian has over 30 years of experience with the restaurant business and has been at the hotel for five years.

-Brian is home from the hospital the next day, and Gordon sees him.
+Thankfully, Brian is able to go home from the hospital the next day.

 Eddie is in denial about the The Keating Hotel’s problems.

 To get through to him, Gordon takes Sandra and Eddie to see some of the guest feedback.

 They complain about the rooms and the hot tub not having water.

 Gordon’s team works all night to reveal a brand new reception area.

 He also signed the hotel up to work with a linen company so they won’t have to deal with the laundry room.